MicrosoftDocs/azure-devops-docs/docs/organizations/settings/includes/process-prerequisites.md

 ## Prerequisites

-Prior to customizing a process, we recommend that you review [Configure and customize Azure Boards](/azure/devops/boards/configure-customize).
-This article provides guidance on how to customize Azure Boards to meet your business needs.
+Prior to customizing a process, we recommend that you review [Configure and customize Azure Boards](/azure/devops/boards/configure-customize), which provides guidance on how to customize Azure Boards to meet your business needs.
 For a description of the different backlogs and boards, see [Tasks supported by Backlogs, Boards, Taskboards, and Plans](/azure/devops/boards/backlogs/backlogs-boards-plans).

 ::: moniker range="azure-devops"